jessicafry/TIDMAD/README.md

 ## Download Data
 The TIDMAD dataset can be downloaded using the `download_data.py` script provided in this GitHub repository.
 This script runs without any external dependencies.
 Data downloading is achieved by generating a series of wget commands and executing them in a Linux environment. `download_data.py` has the following arguments:
-* `--output_dir -o`: Destination directory where the file will be saved, default: current working directory.
+* `--output_dir -o`: Destination directory where the file will be downloaded, default: current working directory.
 * `--cache -c` Which OSDF cache location should be used to download data.
 Options includes [NY/NorCal/SoCal/Director(default)]:
   * NY: New York
   * NorCal: Sunnyvale